wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getnetworkid.md

 ---
-title: ont:getnetworkid \[POST\]
+title: ont:getnetworkid - Ontology
-description: Fetch the network ID of the current network.
+description: Example code for the ont:getnetworkid json-rpc method. Сomplete guide on how to use ont:getnetworkid json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters